 Strawberries should ALWAYS be planted in the early spring (think March).
 Getting them in early in the spring gives the plants plenty of time to get their root system established before summers heat comes along.
 I wouldn’t recommend planting any other time of the year.

-The first spring after planting you should remove all the blossoms until mid summer.
+The first spring after planting you should remove all the blossoms until mid-summer.
 This gives the plants a chance to focus on growth instead of berry production.
 Just like regular strawberries, everbearing strawberries bloom in May and are ready to start picking in early June.
-We have found that the June berries are a little smaller and more tart.
-The plants usually take most of the month of July off and berries are ready again the first of August.
-The summer and fall berries are over all sweeter and larger than the spring berries.
+We have found that the Juneberries are a little smaller and tarter.
+The plants usually take most of the month of July off and berries are ready again on the first of August.
+The summer and fall berries are overall sweeter and larger than the spring berries.

 When the really cold weather arrives in late October or early November you should cover your strawberries to protect them from the bitter winter cold.
 A layer of leaves or straw will do or you may want to cover them with a heavy row cover fabric if you don’t have a lot of snow.

-Plan on replanting your everbearing strawberries in a new location about every 5 years.
+Plan on replanting your everbearing strawberries in a new location about every 4-5 years.
 Strawberries are really rough on the soil they are planted in and draw out a lot of nutrients.
-After the fourth or fifth season they need to be removed and a new crop planted somewhere else in the garden.
-This takes a little advanced planning so think it through before you decide where to plant.
+After the fourth or fifth season, they need to be removed and a new crop planted somewhere else in the garden.
+This takes a little-advanced planning so think it through before you decide where to plant.